flora-comms/flora-docs/groupwork/sandboxes/aaron/journal.md

 ## September 15, 2024
 - Finished project proposal except for conclusion and summary which Cam will do
-- Built basic file server for LILYGO board
+- Started building basic file server.
+Got stuck with dependency and feature issues...
+Basic AP config is done, more to do tomorrow.

 ## Sepetember 14, 2024
 - Still working on project proposal